 Andrea continued her work as an actress in film, television and stage, including two rounds on Comedy Central’s Make Me Laugh as a stand-up comedienne.
 She also grew behind the scenes, gathering credits in Art Department, Casting, and Producing.
 She produced the Award-Winning short No Destination, served as Director of Fundraising on the Sundance Award-Winning Documentary, FUEL and was a Founding Executive for Mobile Magic Studios, where she wrote, starred in and sold five short series to Sprint TV, Verizon’s Vcast and Shanghai Mobile.

 In 2009 Andrea was invited to co-produce the first year of BhaktiFest, a yoga and Kirtan music festival in Joshua Tree, California.
 That year she also executive produced two Modern Day Jesus episodes for Comedy Central.
 In 2010 she produced a series of Political Comedy shorts, Electric City (Marc Maron, John Fugelsang, Cenk Uygur), now with one-million-plus hits on YouTube.
-From 2011 - 2012 Andrea released 65 episodes of her podcast, 10 Minute Tuesdays, chronicling development of A Good Day to Die, a feature comedy about Dying with Dignity.
+From 2011 - 2012 Andrea released 65 episodes of her podcast, 10 Minute Tuesdays, chronicling development of Outlived, a feature comedy about dying on your own terms.

 In conjunction with the feature, Andrea has hosted two public events: "End of Life: A Community Conversation" developed throughout 2013 with Carilion Clinic, the largest employer in Roanoke, Virginia; and "Death Happens: An Interactive Conversation with an Oncologist, Hospice Nurse, Pastor and Filmmaker" on the campus of Roanoke College.